waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **HM06 (Whirlpool) Hallucination:** I previously hallucinated receiving this HM.
 Its true location is unknown.
 *   **Pathing Logic:** My pathfinder tools failed repeatedly because I was giving them incorrect traversable tile types.
 I must ensure the `traversable_tiles` argument accurately reflects my current movement state (walking or surfing).
 *   **Cianwood Geography:** Cianwood City is split into two landmasses.
 The southern part where I initially arrived is an island.
 Progress to the northern part (where the gym is) requires using SURF.
 *   **Mahogany Gym Block:** The gym is blocked by a Fisher.
 My hypothesis is that a trigger at the Lake of Rage will move him.
-An alternative hypothesis is the trigger is elsewhere, possibly related to Schoolboy Alan on Route 36.
+An alternative hypothesis is the trigger is elsewhere, possibly related to another major quest.

+### B. Procedural Discipline (Reinforced)
+*   **Immediate Action Mandate:** Deferring tasks (item management, tool fixing, data updates) is an invalid strategy.
+All such actions must be performed in the immediate turn of discovery.
+This is a critical lesson from past failures.
+*   **Rigorous Tile Testing:** I must explicitly test seemingly impassable tiles and objects to confirm they cannot be traversed.
+Assumptions are not enough.

 ## VI.
-Procedural Learnings & Hypotheses

-### A. Procedural Discipline
-*   **Immediate Action:** I have previously deferred tasks like tool fixing and marker updates.
-This is an invalid strategy.
-All data management and tool refinement must be performed immediately upon discovery.

-## VIII.
 Active Plans

 ### A. Get Item from Schoolboy Alan (Route 36)
 1. **Fly to Route 36:** Travel to Route 36.